mmlacak/crochess/docs/source/libcc/concepts.rst

 Strings
 -------

-All newly allocated strings are zero-terminated (i.e. they end in ``'\0'``).
+All newly allocated strings are null-terminated (i.e. they end in ``'\0'``).

-Array strings are not necessary zero-terminated even though arrays are zeroed, since it's possible for a string to be exactly the same size as a holding array.
+Array strings are not necessary null-terminated even though arrays are zeroed, since it's possible for a string to be exactly the same size as a holding array.

 Always do use array size, to limit processing to array proper.